Use the icons and buttons to navigate to helpful websites mentioned on this page.

 The FAFSA form applies to a single academic year.
 That means you need to submit a FAFSA form each year.
 You’ll find out how easy it is to renew your FAFSA at the Renewal Info page.

 Types of Awards

-North Dakota State Aid
+North Dakota State Grant (NDSG) is need-based.